British Bass Baritone Henry Waddington enjoys a busy international career.

 As a concert singer Henry has sung Purcell at the Proms, Messiah on tour with Harry Christophers and The Sixteen, Mozart’s Mass in C for the Salzburg Festival with Ivor Bolton, Puccini Messe di Gloria and Berlioz L’Enfance du Christ with BBC NOW, an international tour of Handel’s Belshazzar with the OAE under René Jacobs and Haydn Sieben Letzten Worten unseres Erlösers am Kreuze at the Edinburgh International Festival.
 He made his Wigmore Hall debut in 2007 singing Haydn arias with the Classical Opera Company.

-Plans for the 2017/18 season include his debut at Opera Comique as Prospero in Miranda, a new opera based on the music of Purcell directed by Katie Mitchell.
-His debut as Verdi’s Sir John Falstaff in a new production at the Garsington Festival, Dad in Mark Anthony Turnage’s Greek for Scottish Opera and Baron Ochs in Oslo for Den Norske Opera in their 2018/19 season.
-He will be singing Messiah with the Ulster Orchestra, The Creation with the Huddersfield Choral Society and Beethoven Symphony No 9 with the Classical Opera Company in their 20th Birthday Concert at the Barbican in London.
+Recent and future plans include his debut at Opéra Comique as Prospero in Miranda, a new opera based on the music of Purcell directed by Katie Mitchell, Verdi’s Sir John Falstaff in a new production at the Garsington Festival, Foreman / Jenufa for Netherlands Opera, Dad in Mark Anthony Turnage’s Greek for Scottish Opera, Gobrias / Belshazzar for The Grange Festival and Baron Ochs in Oslo for Den Norske Opera.
+He will sing Messiah with the Cleveland Orchestra, Ulster Orchestra, Royal Northern Sinfonia and the Orquesta Sinfonica Castilla y Leon, the The Creation with the Huddersfield Choral Society and Beethoven Symphony No 9 with the Classical Opera Company in their 20th Birthday Concert at the Barbican in London.